 This program is an opportunity for our Faith Community to help children celebrate Easter.
 A variety of items are collected to fill baskets for children at Groundwork, Daybreak Shelter, etc.

 The opportunities to serve within this ministry are many and varied.
-We need set-up and clean-up help, those willing to make phone calls from a call list and those who would like to “gift” a parish family with a baked dish, salad or dessert on an occasional basis by placing their name on our call list.
+We need set-up and clean-up help, those willing to make phone calls from a call list and those who would like to “gift” a parish family with a dessert on an occasional basis by placing their name on our call list.

 Laura Van Ham, 815-436-2651 x887 email@example.com